Puerto Vallarta is an extra special place for me. It’s not just a place I would vacation…it’s actually so much more than

 - Los Muertos

-Read my guide to 5 of the Best Beaches in Puerto Vallarta.
+Read more: 5 of the Best Beaches in Puerto Vallarta

 Another absolute must for a trip to Puerto Vallarta is to visit the Malecón (the boardwalk).
 This is a favorite for both tourists and locals, and a great place to start your exploration into the city of Puerto Vallarta.

 There’s a ton to see and do on the Malecón, such as: